rashikhetarpal/hospital-analytics-project-sql/README.md

-# 🏥 Hospital Performance SQL Analytics Project
+# 🏥 Hospital Operations & Revenue Analytics Project

 ### 📌 Project Overview
 This project analyzes hospital operations data using SQL to derive insights related to patient flow, doctor performance, revenue generation, and patient behaviour for a multi-branch hospital using a relational SQL database with 5 interconnected tables: Patients, Doctors, Appointments, Treatments, and Billings.
 The objective of the project is to demonstrate strong SQL fundamentals along with business-oriented analytical thinking by answering real-world operational and financial questions faced by hospital management.